raspberrypilearning/cd-intermediate-scratch-sushi/en/step_8.md

 + Notice the new blocks that:
  1. Set `counter`{:class="blockdata"} to `0`, outside all the loops.
  2. Check if the number stored in `counter`{:class="blockdata"} is the length of the list, and if so, set `counter`{:class="blockdata"} to `0`.
-This means that this variable will always be the number of an position in the lists.
+This means that this variable will always be the number of a position in the lists, and won't get any bigger than that.
  3. Add `1` to `counter`{:class="blockdata"}.
  4. Pick the item from `Increase List`{:class="blockdata"} that is at the position described by `counter`{:class="blockdata"}, and put it in the `increase`{:class="blockdata"} variable.
 Do the same for the `Degrees List`{:class="blockdata"} and `degrees`{:class="blockdata"} variable.